bnd5k/xypn_seo/README.md

 ## In Progress

 Next steps:
+> * Finalize the API logic (getting what is needed from PageSpeed Insights)
-> Ask Ben for some guidance on smart/conventional architecture for the functionality of the app.
+> * Ask Ben for some guidance on smart/conventional architecture for the functionality of the app.

 Pertinent notes:
 >* An array of all current advisors (09/13/16) lives in /lib/advisors.rb